ehendrix23/tesla_dashcam/README.rst

     python3 tesla_dashcam.py --layout FULLSCREEN --fontsize 24 /home/me/Tesla/2019-02-27_14-02-03

-Specify location of ffmpeg binay (in case ffmpeg is not in path):
+Specify location of ffmpeg binary (in case ffmpeg is not in path):

 * Windows: